-14. Community Policing
+15. Community Policing

-Community policing activities to be initiated or enhanced by your agency were identified and described in your CHP grant application with reference to each of the following elements of community policing: a) community partnerships and support; b) related governmental and community initiatives that complement your agency's proposed use of CHP funding; and c) how your agency will use the funds to reorient its mission or enhance its commitment to community policing.
+Community policing activities to be initiated or enhanced by your agency were identified and described in your CHP grant application.
+Your agency developed a community policing plan for the CHP grant with specific reference to a crime or disorder problem and the following elements of community policing: a) problem solving-your agency's plan to assess and respond to the problem identified; b) community partnerships and support, including related governmental and community initiatives that complement your agency's proposed use of CHP funding; and c) organizational transformation-how your agency will use these funds to reorient its mission to community policing or enhance its involvement in and commitment to community policing.

 The COPS Office defines community policing as a philosophy that promotes organizational strategies, which support the systematic use of partnerships and problem-solving techniques, to proactively address the immediate conditions that give rise to public safety issues such as crime, social disorder, and fear of crime.
 CHP grants must be used to initiate or enhance community policing activities.
-All newly hired, additional or rehired officers (or an equal number of redeployed veteran officers) funded under CHP must engage in community policing activities.
+All newly hired, additional or rehired officers (or an equal number of redeployed veteran officers) funded under CHP must implement your agency's approved community policing plan, which you described in your grant application.

-The CHP program is designed to assist agencies in creating and preserving sworn officer jobs and to increase their community policing capacity and crime prevention efforts.
-This is achieved through problem-solving, community policing partnerships and organizational transformation.
+The CHP program is designed to assist agencies advance public safety through the hiring and rehiring of sworn officer positions to increase their community policing capacity and crime prevention efforts.
+This is achieved through problem solving, community policing partnerships, and organizational transformation.
 It enhances police professionalism by providing officers with the skills and motivation to act in innovative ways to solve community crime-related problems.
 Your organization may be monitored or audited to ensure that it is initiating or enhancing community policing in accordance with your proposed plan as outlined in Section VI (B) of your CHP application.
-The COPS Office may also use this information to understand the needs of the field, and potentially provide for training, technical assistance, problem solving and community policing implementation tools.
+The COPS Office may also use this information to understand the needs of the field, and potentially provide for training, technical assistance, problem solving, and community policing implementation tools.